gek169/Simple_ISA/README.md

 # Simple, Embeddable, Performant Virtual Machine Language

-SISA16 is an extremely lightweight virtual machine designed to replace languages like Lua for program extension.
+SISA16 is an extremely lightweight high-performance minimal virtual machine designed to replace languages like Lua for program extension.

+In this repository i have provided the assembler, disassembler, debugger, and even a small round-robin kernel.

 it executes identically on every major platform and computer architecture.